-In this article, we will discuss the std::ios::bad function in C++ with its syntax and examples.
+In this post, we will explore the std::ios::bad method in C++ along with its syntax and illustrations.

 Syntax: